Interpersonal psychotherapy: Foundations

 The aim of IPT is to help the patient to improve interpersonal and intrapersonal communication skills within relationships and to develop social support network with realistic expectations to deal with the crises precipitated in distress and to weather 'interpersonal storms'.

+Methodology

+Interpersonal therapy deals with current interpersonal relationships and focuses on the patient's immediate social context.
+The original model of interpersonal therapy consists of three distinct phases.
+The first phase lasts for three psychotherapy sessions maximum.
+In this phase, the clinician evaluates a patient's symptoms and assigns them a diagnosis.
+They review the patient’s current social functioning and close relationships.
+The clinician then evaluates how the patient’s current interpersonal influence has influenced the patient’s mood or contributed to the onset of their symptoms.
+Symptoms are linked to the patient’s situation, which could consist of grief, interpersonal role disputes, role transitions, or interpersonal deficits.
+In the second phase, the therapist selects therapeutic strategies that are specific for the patient's interpersonal relationship problems.
+The third phase takes from 12 to 16 weeks, and it is aimed at giving the patient support and acknowledging the progress they have made.

 Clinical applications

 It has been demonstrated to be an effective treatment for depression and has been modified to treat other psychiatric disorders such as substance use disorders and eating disorders.
 It is incumbent upon the therapist in the treatment to quickly establish a therapeutic alliance with positive countertransference of warmth, empathy, affective attunement and positive regard for encouraging a positive transferential relationship, from which the patient is able to seek help from the therapist despite resistance.
 It is primarily used as a short-term therapy completed in 12–16 weeks, but it has also been used as a maintenance therapy for patients with recurrent depression.
 A shorter, 6-week therapy suited to primary care settings called Interpersonal counselling (IPC) has been derived from IPT.

 Interpersonal psychotherapy has been found to be an effective treatment for the following: